 Natural flavourings give products the perfect taste profile that makes them distinctive and has the potential to make a product a consumer favourite.
 Only natural flavouring ingredients are used in their production.
 Depending on whether a source material of the natural flavouring is then clearly recognisable in the sensory profile and depending on how high the proportion of this in the flavouring component is, a distinction is made in turn between NX and WONF.

-With the new EU organic regulation, which comes into force on 1st January 2022, only "natural X-flavourings" of the natural flavourings are allowed.
+With the new EU organic regulation, valid since 2022, only "natural X-flavourings" of the natural flavourings are allowed.
 These can either be conventional and "suitable for organic" or certified organic.